mozilla/pontoon/docs/dev/setup-virtualenv.rst

       python manage.py sync_projects --projects=pontoon-intro --no-commit

-9. After you've provided credentials to Firefox Accounts or Github, you have to update them in database, because it's required by django-allauth.
-You will have to call this command after every change in your FXA or Github settings (e.g. client key):
+9. After you've provided credentials for your django-allauth provider, you have to update them in database, because it's required by django-allauth.
+You will have to call this command after every change in your django-allauth settings (e.g. client key):

    .. code-block:: bash